-Participants may elect to contribute to the tax deferred savings and/or after-tax features of the Plan through periodic payroll deductions.
-These contributions are limited to an aggregate of 25% of the participant's eligible earnings of up to \$200,000; the total amount of participant tax deferred savings contributions is limited to \$12,000 for 2003.
-Any contributions in excess of the \$12,000 limit are automatically made to the participant's after-tax account.
+Participants may elect to contribute to the tax deferred savings feature of the Plan through periodic payroll deductions.
+These contributions are limited to an aggregate of 50% of the participant's eligible earnings of up to \$205,000; the total amount of participant tax deferred savings contributions is limited to \$13,000 for 2004.
 Additional limitations are in place for highly compensated employees under the provisions of the Plan.

 The Plan participants who contribute also receive Company matching contributions equal to 100% of the first 4% of a participant's compensation.
-The Company will make a "true up" matching contribution to certain individuals under the provision of the Plan.
-The Company may make annual discretionary retirement allocation contributions, based on Company performance to participants actively employed the last day of the Plan year.
-Participants are not required to have contributed to the Plan to be eligible for such a contribution.
-The participant's share of any discretionary retirement allocation contribution is based on a percentage of their eligible pay for the Plan year to be determined in the subsequent year after company performance results are recorded.
-For the plan year 2003 there was not a discretionary retirement allocation contribution.
-The discretionary retirement allocation contribution receivable totaled approximately \$8.1 million at December 31, 2002.
+Prior to January 1, 2004, the Company would make a "true up" matching contribution to certain individuals under the provision of the Plan.
+During 2003, the Company could make annual discretionary retirement allocation contributions, based on Company performance to participants actively employed the last day of the Plan year.
+Participants were not required to have contributed to the Plan to be eligible for such a contribution.
+The participant's share of any discretionary retirement allocation contribution was based on a percentage of their eligible pay for the Plan year to be determined in the subsequent year after company performance results were recorded.
+For the plan year 2003, there was not a discretionary retirement allocation contribution.